 Having the control inherent in using their staff gives companies more mastery of their destiny and deadlines.

 Going hand-in-hand with production control, customers utilizing a mobile cleanroom can see similar efficiencies in conducting research.
 Because they are in control, it is easier to ensure that clinical processes have higher repeatability.
 This allows for enhanced control of the variables involved in performing research.
 The philosophy of “failing fast” to gain incremental advancement works best when the results can be communicated fully and quickly, such as among members of the same team.
 The result is ideally a sped-up timeline to achieve breakthroughs and success.

 Because the trailers housing the mobile clean rooms can be easily placed in a parking lot immediately adjoining existing facilities, they offer the opportunity to rapidly surge testing along numerous promising lines of development without teams having to fight over limited space.

-Astro Pak can rapidly customize the MCRs to fit the customer’s specific needs.
+Instant Cleanroom Solutions can rapidly customize the MCRs to fit the customer’s specific needs.
 Requirements for more power, antichambers, nitrogen or specific humidity requirements are just some of the aspects that can be addressed.
 Depending upon configuration, the trailers are certified up to ISO4 (Class 10) which allows them to serve a broad range of applications.
 Their self-contained nature allows work to continue year-round in any environment.

 5. Cost Savings